QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 QS University Rankings Europe: Student Opinions of the Top Schools

 It’s that time of year again.
-We’re not talking about summer, graduation, or exam time (all of which are probably eating up lots of your focus at the moment), but university ranking season.
-This week, it’s the turn of QS, which has just published its World University Rankings 2025.
+We’re not talking about the start of the academic year, but university ranking season.
+This week, it’s the turn of QS, which has just published its World University Rankings 2026.
 But what do students say about the schools at the top of the QS University Rankings in Europe?

-For prospective students, it’s exciting to see which schools have made the top 10 and start thinking about where you want to attend in a year’s time—but you shouldn’t just rely on university rankings to get an idea of which school is the best choice.
+For prospective students, it’s exciting to see which schools have made the top ten and start thinking about where you want to attend in a year’s time – but you shouldn’t just rely on university rankings to get an idea of which school is the best choice.

 While rankings can be a good way of gauging the academic rigour of a university, it’s also important to see what students actually think about top-ranked schools.
 To find that out, you can read student reviews.